Xiaoyancg/CS307team12/log/Larry'sCHANGELOG.md

     3. game content logic ( switch page, render entity, change new sprite)
     4. script logics ( damage )
     5. user inputs ( mouse key)
+  - logic is a container of signal and Action, evoke is in Action
+    - action has a class for each kind of action

 ### Added